ASU-RSE-Services/apgap-documentation/content/docs/guides/managing-metadata/manage-validation-rules.md

 ### How rules take effect

 Rules run whenever a file is validated or promoted to PRIMARY.
 A rule produces either an **error**, which blocks promotion until the value is corrected, or a **warning**, which a user can acknowledge and continue.
 Users see the specific messages your rules generate in the file's metadata panel, so write rule messages that tell them what to fix.

+Note that if a rule is changed for an existing metadata field, it will not apply retroactively to files that are already in PRIMARY status.
+However, if a correction is made to a PRIMARY file for that field, the new rule will apply at that time.